 Employee benefits; residence in certain localities.
-Allows localities comprising Planning District 8, which is composed of the Cities of Alexandria, Fairfax, Falls Church, Manassas, and Manassas Park; the towns of Dumfries, Herndon, Leesburg, Purcellville, and Vienna; and the counties of Arlington, Fairfax, Loudoun, and Prince William, to provide for the use of funds, other than state funds, to provide grants, loans, and other assistance for local government and school board employees, as well as employees of local constitutional officers, to purchase or rent residences for use as the employee's principal residence within the locality.
+Allows localities comprising Planning District 8 to provide for the use of funds, other than state funds, to provide grants, loans, and other assistance for local government and school board employees, as well as employees of local constitutional officers, to purchase or rent residences for use as the employee's principal residence within the locality.